ferranriera/SimpleLotteryBundle/README.md

 ## Enable the Bundle

-Enable the blog bundle in your AppKernel, additionally you need to enable KnpPaginatorBundle.
+Enable the SimpleLotteryBundle bundle in your AppKernel

 ``` php
 <?php